pachyderm/pachyderm/etc/testing/circle/workloads/pulumi/aws/Pulumi.qa3.README.md

-# QA 1 Stack
+# QA 3 Stack

-> Used sanity aws example release tests.
+> Used as customer mock alpha test envs.

 # Overview